maheshmurag/InTheLoop/README.md

 ##Privacy
 -  All data is stored locally on the user's computer.
 No data about the user is collected or sent anywhere.
 -  The username & password information, if entered by the user, is encrypted and stored locally.
--  Data stored (only if the user voluntarily allows and enters it): school subdomain (i.e. "lynbrook", "montavista", etc), username, password, overall grade percentages for each class (used for notifications), theme selection/customization
+-  Data stored (only if the user voluntarily allows and enters it): school subdomain (i.e. "lynbrook", "montavista", etc), username, password, overall grade percentages for each class (used for notifications), and theme selection/customization options

 Its source code is available at https://github.com/mash99/InTheLoop.